wilmix8/JAVA8/README.md

 JAVA8   is    invented by   wilmix  jemin j   in  Dotweb3.0 and  Java(jdk1.7)  at 2017  and  it is  focused  only  on MobileApps

 for   OAKJAVA7 /(Java/j2ee) Professionals.
+and  It's  Ranked  a  World No:3 Programming Language.

 JAVA8(OakJava8) is focused on ADVANCED BUSINESS with Mobile Apps and Mobile WebApplication.